 The Louth Coven Book Club has been meeting for over twelve years now.
 We are a group of friends who get together every 4-6 weeks to share a glass of wine and when we get around to it…talk about a book!
-We have recently introduced chocolate into our evenings and are tasting our way through some fabulous bean-to-bar chocolate.
+We have also introduced chocolate into our evenings and are tasting our way through some fabulous bean-to-bar chocolate which are carefully matched to the themes, settings, characters, or author of the book.
 We don’t claim to be professional critics or chocolate connoisseurs but we all enjoy a good read and we are learning a great deal about good chocolate and just enjoy sharing our thoughts about both.

 Currently the book reviews are written by Lara and the chocolate reviews by Kathryn but they reflect the thoughts and opinions of the group as a whole.